 Most of my time with non-phone digital cameras has been spent using either Nikon DSLRs, which were mostly great, but always too big.
-And Olympus (now “OM Digital Solutions”, but I’ll still use the old brand name) mirrorless cameras, which were great once you went through the pain of setting up the four modes you want to use them in, and also deliciously small by comparison to the Nikons.
+I have also used the Olympus (now “OM Digital Solutions”, but I’ll still use the old brand name) mirrorless cameras, which were great once you went through the pain of setting up the four modes you want to use them in, and also deliciously small by comparison to the Nikons.

 Then Nikon got into the mirrorless game, making cameras almost as small as the Olympus, and generally about as great as the DSLRs.
 At this point I figured my time with Olympus was over, esp. since the Olympus company sold their camera business to some nameless private equity firm which brought the brand back as “OM System”, which is piece of branding no one can love.
 I concluded that given that Nikon was still making new things, and “OM System” was maybe not, eventually I’d be getting back into the Nikon stuff anyway.
 So I jumped back in.

 The Nikon Z6II is a mirrorless camera body that feels almost exactly like a Nikon DSLR to use (which in turn felt almost exactly like a classic Nikon autofocus film body to use, only better).
 It can really do almost anything you want.
 And it unquestionably does two things much better than the Olympus body that I had been using the last 5 or 6 years:

 - The noise and sharpness in low light is a lot better.

 - The autofocus system is a lot easier to control.